Key rules under the Australian Consumer Law

 - if the agreement was made by telephone – a document evidencing the agreement,

 within five days after the agreement was made (or a longer period agreed by the parties).
-This document can be given personally, by post, or with the consumer’s To agree to something being done, to approve an action or arrangement.
-See also informed consent., by email (s 78 ACL).
+This document can be given personally, by post, or with the consumer’s consent, by email (s 78 ACL).

-There are also formal requirements for a Legally binding or effective. agreement.
+There are also formal requirements for a valid agreement.
 The documents that are required to be given to the consumer must comply with the following requirements:

-- it must be printed clearly or typewritten, setting out the full terms of the agreement, the total Something of value, such as money, given by one person to another person as part of a contract. and postal or delivery charges;
+- it must be printed clearly or typewritten, setting out the full terms of the agreement, the total consideration and postal or delivery charges;

 - on the front page, it must have a notice advising of the cooling-off period;